tax25/FoundationTrail/README.md

 `foundationTrail` an odoo module generator.

 When creating a module for Odoo, the developer faces a few scaffolding actions that are mechanical and repetitive.
-Though simple, those actions are an easy break point for the developer, who finds him/herself to debug an unneeded problem.
+Though simple, those actions are an easy break point for the developer, who finds themself to debug an unneeded problem.

 Here comes in `foundationTrail`.
 `foundationTrail` takes care of creating the necessary files, and update the `__manifest__.py` file accordingly.